jesselynk/Election_Analysis/README.md

 ![](County_Results.PNG)

-* Finally, we needed to gather the candidate results and print the details of the winner.
+* **Candidate Details:** Finally, we needed to gather the candidate results and print the details of the winner.
 The following code allows us to do so, and print the results that are shown in our image below:

 ```
 for candidate_name in candidate_votes: